openjdk/jfx/apps/samples/samples_readme.txt

 What do I need to set up my environment?
 How do I run the prebuilt samples?
 How do I run the sample projects in NetBeans IDE?
-What are the other ways I can package the samples?
 Sample Descriptions